 System Testing for Chiller Compressors

-Chiller compressors fail often the result of ineffective servicing and system testing.
+Chiller compressors fail often as a result of ineffective servicing and system testing.
 At Maximus Chillers, we carry out extensive tests during our visits to ensure that small problems are resolved before they become big problems.
-If we notice a reading starting to become abnormal, we can carry out the diagnosis, then do the necessary service.
-Some of the compressor readings we monitor:
+If we notice a reading starting to become abnormal, we can carry out the diagnosis and then remedy the problem.
+Some of the compressor readings we monitor are:

 The suction, discharge, motor windings and bearing temperatures are recorded for comparison to previous visits.
 These are often available in the PLC for the chiller, or our engineer can take the readings with his test equipment.
 Problems with the oil cooler can be the cause of higher compressor temperatures, the system running outside of its nominal operating conditions is another reason.
 Magnetic drive systems have an advantage as they do not use oil.